*incl. VAT, incl. shipping (Austria, Belgium, Denmark, France, Germany, Luxembourg, Netherlands)

 |Variants||Depending on the fabric chosen, three matching pillows are supplied (see chart below).

-The complementing Slow Chair Ottoman available separately
+The complementing Slow Chair Ottoman is available separately.

 |Delivery includes||1 armchair, 3 complementing cushions|